aws/aws-eks-best-practices/content/security/docs/data.md

 # Secrets management
 Kubernetes secrets are used to store sensitive information, such as user certificates, passwords, or API keys.
 They are persisted in etcd as base64 encoded strings.
 On EKS, the EBS volumes for etcd nodes are encypted with [EBS encryption](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html).
 A pod can retrieve a Kubernetes secrets objects by referencing the secret in the `podSpec`.
 These secrets can either be mapped to an environment variable or mounted as volume.
 For additional information on creating secrets, see https://kubernetes.io/docs/concepts/configuration/secret/.

+!!! caution
-> Caution: Secrets in a particular namespace can be referenced by all pods in the secret's namespace.
+    Secrets in a particular namespace can be referenced by all pods in the secret's namespace.

+!!! caution
-> Caution: The node authorizer allows the Kubelet to read all of the secrets mounted to the node.
+    The node authorizer allows the Kubelet to read all of the secrets mounted to the node.

 ## Recommendations
 ### Use AWS KMS for envelop encryption of Kubernetes secrets